 MAKING CINEMA MATTER

-With 24 sites in Paris and Spain, mk2 is the biggest art-house cinema network in France and Cinesur the leading network in Andalusia, south of Spain.
+With 25 sites in Paris and Spain, mk2 is the biggest art-house cinema network in France and Cinesur the leading network in Andalusia, south of Spain.
 Its cinemas in France, which are designed as creative hubs, have included meeting places and food outlets for over forty years: restaurants, cafés and stores.
 Since 2014, mk2 has been developing its expertise as a programmer in Spain with a mix of art-house cinema, mainstream movies and cultural events.
-Together, the two mk2 networks record over 8.5 million admissions every year.
+Together, the mk2 network in France and Spain records over 8.5 million admissions every year.

 mk2 cinemas are notable for screening indie and art-house films in the original version with subtitles, which are in constant dialogue with more mainstream movies.
 A cultural institution, mk2 hosts conferences, debates, history of art lectures and philosophical discussions every week in its cinemas.